 - Explore View: This is the default view that lets you edit the chart filters, date grouping, and chart types.

-- Info View: This shows the Grow user who created the metric, the data source used, and the last time the metric data has been updated.
+- Details View: This shows the Grow user who created the metric, the data source used, and the last time the metric data has been updated.
 It will also display the metric description if one has been added.

 - Chart/Table View: Toggle between chart and table view to see the data that is making up the chart.